NewYork-Presbyterian Fund Inc / NewYork-Presbyterian Hospital

 Success Rates

 Specific success rate data is not publicly disclosed.
-However, in the inaugural 2023-2024 Community Fund cycle, 11 organizations were selected from the applicant pool, receiving a total of over $3 million across the two-year grant period.
+However, in the inaugural 2023-2024 Community Fund cycle, 11 organisations were selected from the applicant pool, receiving a total of over $3 million across the two-year grant period.

 Reapplication Policy